Find Trade Colleges

 Municipal Fire Fighting and Prevention Supervisors who work in California, New Jersey, or New York, make the highest salaries.

-Below is a list of the median annual salaries for Municipal Fire Fighting and Prevention Supervisors in different U.S. states.
+How much do Municipal Fire Fighting and Prevention Supervisors make in different U.S. states?

 State Annual Mean Salary